An Exegetical Commentary

 1― And I looked, and behold, the Lamb was standing on Mount Zion, and with Him one hundred and forty-four thousand, having His name and the name of His Father written on their foreheads.

-the Lamb was standing on Mount Zion: In the previous chapter John had seen visions of two beasts.
-Suddenly the scene shifts as if in one moment he had been watching the second beast and in the next blink of his eyes John “looked” and sees the Lamb and a large crowd.
+In the previous chapter John had seen visions of two beasts.
+Now the scene shifts and John sees the Lamb and a large crowd.
 The Lamb standing on Mount Zion may be contrasted to the dragon standing on the shifting sands of the seashore (13:1) (Johnson).
-Mount Zion, the highest point in Jerusalem, is the sacred place associated with David since he first captured it (2 Sam 5:7) and represented the place in which God chose to dwell and provide a sanctuary for His people (Deut 12:5; Ps 20:2; 76:2).
-Eventually Mount Zion became a substitute name for the city of Jerusalem (Ps 48:1f; 135:21; Isa 2:3) and by extension the nation of Israel (Ps 125:1; Isa 46:13; 59:20).
+Mount Zion, the highest point in Jerusalem, is a sacred place.
 Outside of Revelation the apostolic writings contain seven references to Mount Zion, which emphasize the fulfillment of Hebrew prophecies that promised a deliverer and a renewed kingdom (Matt 21:5; John 12:15; Rom 9:33; 11:26; Heb 12:22; 1 Pet 2:6).
 The specific geographical location suggests that this event occurs at a time when Jerusalem has been freed of Islam and Mount Zion is once again solely devoted to the worship of the God of Israel.

-having His name … written on their foreheads: In contrast to the Antichrist’s followers who are branded with his name, the members of this multitude bear the name of both the Lamb and the Father on their foreheads, probably on a turban as prescribed for priests (Ex 28:4, 37f; 39:30f; Ezek 44:18).
-The word “written” is a perfect passive participle, which may point back to 7:2ff when the group was first chosen.
+written: Grk. graphō, perf. pass. part., to write or inscribe as a physical act, generally in reference to a document.
+The perfect tense may point back to 7:2-4 when the group was first chosen. on their foreheads: pl. of Grk. metōpon, the front of the head.
+In contrast to the followers of Anti-Messiah who are branded with the number of his name, the members of this multitude bear the name of both the Lamb and the Father on their foreheads, probably on a turban as prescribed for priests (Ex 28:4, 37f; 39:30f; Ezek 44:18).

 2― And I heard a voice from heaven, like the sound of many waters and like the sound of loud thunder, and the voice which I heard was like the sound of harpists playing on their harps.